MaxPra/OpenJDKInstaller/README.md

 **It's important, that you start the application as an administrator!
 Because the app is dealing with environmentvariables.**

-It can be, that windows is blocking this program (for whatever reason), just klick on "More Info" and then on "run anyway"!
+It can be, that windows is blocking this program (for whatever reason), just click on "More Info" and then on "run anyway"!

 Download the portable version [here](https://github.com/MaxPra/OpenJDKInstaller/blob/master/bin/Debug/OpenJDKInstaller.exe?raw=true)
 - If there is a warning, please just klick on "Next", it's because the program can't find the icon!